-- Students are not permitted to share food with other students - Eating snacks during class should not be disruptive.
+- If a Granite Academy staff or student has a specific food allergy, all families will be notified and snacks with that ingredient may not be allowed (i.e. nuts, strawberry, etc.) or special conditions will be implemented - Students are not permitted to share food with other students - Eating snacks during class should not be disruptive.
 If snacking becomes disruptive in class, the student will be asked to eat/drink in the milieu - Snacks brought in should not replace lunch.
-If lunch is ordered it is expected that the student will eat - No open-containers.
-All beverages must be covered (when a student is not drinking) in the proximity of Chromebooks. - Snacks brought in by students are the responsibility of the student.
+If lunch is ordered it is expected that the student will eat lunch - No open-containers.
+All beverages must be adequately secured (containers like Yetis preferred) - Snacks brought in by students are the responsibility of the student.
 Unless a specific plan is in place due to dietary/medical needs, students should not bring in any food that needs to be stored or heated.